jaym-01/RISCVCPU/statements/ze_quan.md

 ## **Conclusion**

-This group cooperation was very pleasant and smooth.
-My team members is very kind and friendly.
-They taught me a lot of things during this process and made me make great progress.
-As for my contribution to this project, I would like to say that my ability is relatively weak among all the four people, so there are not many things that I can help the team to complete.
-However, everyone has been helping me and encouraging me to do more things that can increase my contribution,so I really aprreciate that.
-For the operations that I am not familiar with, john and jay always teach me how to do them and leave me notes to facilitate my review later.
-They also gave me time to research and study when I am struggling my part, and they also answer my questions that I could not solve individually and help me debug.
-I feel very lucky to finish this project together with everyone and really learned a lot, which also made my coding ability improved a lot.
-In practice, I also learned how to pull and push to github, how to commit, how to write README, and how to work in a team and be a responsible person.
-If I have more time, I will continue to study the unfinished LRU replacement policy and write through/back policy to make the logic of this cache unit more rigorous.
+In the collaborative endeavor within our group, we fostered a highly pleasant and seamless working environment.
+Throughout the project, my team members consistently exhibited kindness and friendliness, providing not only valuable guidance but also significantly contributing to my learning journey.
+Recognizing that my individual skills may be comparatively weaker, I acknowledge limitations in directly contributing to team tasks.
+However, the unwavering support and encouragement from the team have been instrumental in inspiring me to broaden my contributions, for which I am sincerely appreciative.

+In the face of unfamiliar operations, John and Jay consistently extended their guidance, explaining procedures, and offering detailed notes for future reference.
+Their willingness to allocate time for research and study during challenging moments, coupled with their prompt assistance in answering questions and aiding in debugging, has been invaluable.
+Collaborating with the entire team has proven to be an immensely fortunate experience, resulting in substantial learning and a noteworthy enhancement of my coding abilities.

+Practically, I acquired proficiency in GitHub operations, encompassing pulling, pushing, committing, and crafting README files.
+Additionally, the experience enriched my teamwork skills and instilled a heightened sense of responsibility.
+Given additional time, my intention is to delve deeper into the study of the unfinished LRU replacement policy and the write-through/write-back policy, aiming to refine the logic of our cache unit.